that i may have misnamed this blog,

 a pepper,

-maybe that recipe for special-occasion dungeness crab
+maybe that recipe for special-occasion dungeness crab,

 i made almost a year ago to the day,